quarterblue/quarterblue/README.md

  - [bloomy](https://github.com/quarterblue/bloomy) minimalistic bloomberg terminal clone in rust; fetch equity data and run some analysis
  - [parsec](https://github.com/quarterblue/parsec) proof of work based educational blockchain cryptocurrency with simulation

-### 🤔 open source projects
+### 👨‍🚀 open source projects

- - [Gitlab Analyzer](https://github.com/gitlab-analyzer/gitlabanalyzer) this is an academic project i built with bunch of awesome people at SFU. idea was originated by Dr. Brian Fraser. it analyzes gitlab repositories for individual contribution. a useful tool for marking... or kpi
+ - [Gitlab Analyzer](https://github.com/gitlab-analyzer/gitlabanalyzer) this is an academic project i built with bunch of awesome people at SFU. it analyzes gitlab repositories for individual contribution. a useful tool for marking or kpi. idea was originated by Dr. Brian Fraser.

 ### 👯 looking to collaborate on...
- - anything distributed... on Go or Rust 🛰️
+ - anything distributed, on Go or Rust 🛰️

 <!--
 **quarterblue/quarterblue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.